hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-material-scripts.md

 }
 ```

-As you can see, you need to use the keyword ’shared_params’ and follow it with the name that you will use to identify these shared parameters.
+As you can see, you need to use the keyword `shared_params` and follow it with the name that you will use to identify these shared parameters.
 Inside the curly braces, you can define one parameter per line, in a way which is very similar to the [param_named](#param_005fnamed) syntax.
 The definition of these lines is:
 @par
 Format: shared_param_name &lt;param_name&gt; &lt;param_type&gt; [&lt;[array_size]&gt;] [&lt;initial_values&gt;]